top of page

 Monmouth County Historical Association

-Dana Howell is the Digital Education Archivist at the Monmouth County Historical Association.
-She earned her BA from Rutgers University and is currently earning her MA in American History at Gettysburg College.
-She previously served as MCHA research librarian and archivist for several years, during which time her focus was also education-driven.
+Dana Howell is an archivist and the Director of Education at the Monmouth County Historical Association.
+She holds a BA from Rutgers University in Psychology and History and an MA in American History from Gettysburg College.
+She served as the MCHA Research Archivist for several years, during which time her focus was also education-driven.
 She created the Digital Diversity Oral History Project with her colleague, Joe Zemla, to proactively document the history of our underrepresented communities, and began the Remembering Covid-19 project, one of the earliest pandemic documentation projects launched in the country.
 MCHA's new digital education companion to the award-winning exhibit Beneath the Floorboards: Whispers of the Enslaved at Marlpit Hall makes the fascinating exhibit content accessible for students, and she is currently working on a curriculum-based high school resource to spotlight the rich and amazing history of Monmouth County, bringing the best of the MCHA archives to students across the state.

 elizabeth.png